-Some loans include covenant conditions, relating to the capacity of the SEA Group to meet annual and/ or half year financial commitments (net of financial resources available and receivables from the State) from operating activities.
-It should be noted that, for some loans, non-compliance of the covenant terms results in, for the following half-year period, the application of a correlated predetermined spread (in accordance with a contractually defined pricing grid).
+It should be noted that some loans include covenant conditions, relating to the capacity of SEA to meet annual and/or half year financial commitments (net of financial resources available and receivables from the State) from operating activities.
+For some loans, non-compliance of the covenant terms results in, for the following half-year period, the application of a correlated predetermined spread (in accordance with a contractually defined pricing grid).

-At the present moment the SEA Group is not aware of any default situations related to the loans held or violations of any of the above-mentioned covenants.
+At the present moment, SEA is not aware of any default situations related to the loans held or violations of any of the above-mentioned covenants.